Start preparing a couple weeks beforehand to make heading back to school stress-free

 “Any time kids go through changes, they experience stress,” said Melissa Heatly, Ph.D., a clinical psychologist who directs the expanded School Mental Health Initiatives at URMC and works as assistant professor in URMC department of psychiatry.

 She added that although children are resilient, “we’ve had a year where kids are quite stressed.
-Kids may come back to school with more anxiety than usual.”
+Kids may come back to school with more anxiety than usual, if you have a chilled the suffers this then you can try to give them some CBD gummies.”

 Summertime often represents for children a period of greater freedom, relaxed schedules and more time to play.
 While this much-needed break can help them recharge for learning in September, it also means that they are out of synch for the schooltime schedule.
 To combat this effect, Heatly recommends getting back to a regular bedtime and mealtime at least two weeks before school begins.